'They've all got it Infamy'

 1 It's only right to credit Carry on Cleo for "Infamy, infamy, they've all for it in for me!"

 2 'Et tu Brute' ('And you, Brutus?'), according to Shakespeare at least.
-The line has become an iconic representation of betrayal in both Shakespeare's play and subsequent adaptations, including the 1953 film Julius Caesar and the (literally) more colourful 1963 film Cleopatra, staring Elizabeth Taylor.
+The line has become an iconic representation of betrayal in both Shakespeare's play and subsequent adaptations, including the 1953 film Julius Caesar and the (literally) more colourful 1963 film Cleopatra, staring Elizabeth Taylor and Richard Burton.
 The later film tends to condemn the earlier one to cinematic obscurity.

 3 Technically, the Ides is pretty boring and just means 'mid-month'.
 But "Beware March's mid-month" lacks dramatic effect.
 Still, let's see if we can borrow this Ides idea for our book.

-4 Happily, modern politicians prefer Twitter to daggers.
+4 Happily, modern politicians prefer X, formerly known as Twitter, to daggers.

 5 ...and Kaiser and Tsar.